-EpiFind is a power search provider developed by EpiServer; if you've stumbled across this post and you're considering using EpiFInd I suggest you read this article, Review Of The Different Search Providers Available To Use On Your Episerver Project.
-In today's post, I'll cover some basic code snippets to query EpiFind.
+In this tutorial, you will learn how to use the EpiFind APIs to query for indexed content.
+The aim of this post is for developers who are using EpiFind.
+If you've stumbled across this post and you are more interested in simply learning more about EpiFind, I suggest you read this article, Review Of The Different Search Providers Available To Use On Your Episerver Project.
+In this post, I will share some basic code snippets to query EpiFind.

 Performing A Basic Search Query

-EpiFind is very simple to get started with and offers a pretty powerful API.
-In today's post, I've covered some of the basic bog-standard ways to query find and display those results on your website.
+Eivind is very simple to get started with and offers a pretty powerful API.
+In today's post, I've covered some of the basic ways to query Find and display search results on your website.
+Happy Coding 🤘